sachinmani/ProfileApiWithAngularUI/README.md

 Project has been configured to run swagger which can be located under the following url https://localhost:5001/docs/index.html

 Angular UI
-In order to run this angular UI app, we need to node and npm Inside the Profile.Api project, go into the app/profile folder Open the above location in command prompt and do execute  'npm install' Then execute 'ng serve'
+In order to run this angular UI app, we need to node and npm.
+Inside the Profile.Api project, go into the app/profile folder.
+Open the above location in command prompt and do execute  'npm install'.
+Then execute 'ng serve'.